taslabs-net/dasharr/README.md

 ### Environment Variables
 You can also configure services via environment variables.
 See the [Docker Hub page](https://hub.docker.com/r/schenanigans/dasharr) for all available options.

+**Note:** Environment variables take precedence over web-based configuration.
+If both are set, the environment variable values will be used.

 ## Documentation